FrostyFears/Surfactant-RespFail-Children/README.md

 Introduction:

 Workflow and results for the paper "Association of surfactant protein A2 with acute respiratory failure in children".
-If you want to peruse code I suggest the markdown file, otherwise for rendered figures, etc. I suggest downloading the HTML.
+If you want to peruse code I suggest the markdown file, otherwise for rendered figures, etc. I suggest reading the HTML (you can view it by going to https://html-preview.github.io and copying/pasting the URL in the space provided).

 Citation: